borg286/sevtech/README.md

 * The knights in the urghast tower give awesome loot including a chance to get excavation on a knightly pick.
 Use an anvil to join it with mending.

 * When facing the urghast you might want to replace the pressure plate near the ghost busters traps with a lever so that it activates when you want it not by accident.

+* Twilight Forest chest loot can contain tools with enchantments such as Excavation and Silk touch

 ## Teleportation